ripu502/git-img-path/README.md

 3. If the file is in main directory, no sub folder

 	    gitImages('Username', 'Repo')
+4. If the file name begins with Number let 1713001.jpg then the result will be at {.N1713001jpg}

 > ### NOTE
  >1.
 Repo Must be Public